Diabetes symptoms are often subtle. Here's what to look for — and when to consult your doctor.By Mayo Clinic Staff

 Diabetes symptoms sometimes involve your vision.
-High levels of blood sugar pull fluid from your tissues, including the lenses of your eyes.
+High levels of blood glucose pull fluid from your tissues, including the lenses of your eyes.
 This affects your ability to focus.

 Left untreated, diabetes can cause new blood vessels to form in your retina — the back part of your eye — and damage established vessels.
-For most people, these early changes do not cause vision problems.
+For most people, these early changes don't cause vision problems.
 However, if these changes progress undetected, they can lead to vision loss and blindness.

-Excess sugar in your blood can lead to nerve damage.
-You may notice tingling and loss of sensation in your hands and feet, as well as burning pain in your arms, hands, legs and feet.
+Too much glucose in your blood can affect the function of your nerves.
+You may notice tingling and loss of sensation (numbness) in your hands and feet, as well as burning pain in your arms, hands, legs and feet.

 Diabetes may weaken your ability to fight germs, which increases the risk of infection in your gums and in the bones that hold your teeth in place.
 Your gums may pull away from your teeth, your teeth may become loose, or you may develop sores or pockets of pus in your gums — especially if you have a gum infection before diabetes develops.

 If you notice any possible diabetes signs or symptoms, contact your doctor.
-The earlier the condition is diagnosed, the sooner treatment can begin.
-Diabetes is a serious condition.
-But with your active participation and the support of your health care team, you can manage diabetes while enjoying an active, healthy life.
+Diabetes is a serious condition, and the earlier it's diagnosed, the sooner treatment can begin.
+With your active participation and the support of your health care team, you can manage diabetes and enjoy an active, healthy life.

-- Am I at risk for type 2 diabetes?
-National Institute of Diabetes and Digestive and Kidney Disease. http://diabetes.niddk.nih.gov/dm/pubs/riskfortype2/index.htm#3.
-Accessed March 24, 2013.
+- Diabetes overview.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview.
+Accessed April 22, 2019.

-- Prevent diabetes problems: Keep your teeth and gums healthy.
-National Institute of Diabetes and Digestive and Kidney Disease. http://diabetes.niddk.nih.gov/dm/pubs/complications_teeth/.
-Accessed March 24, 2013.
+- Preventing diabetes problems.
+National Institute of Diabetes and Digestive and Kidney Disease. https://www.niddk.nih.gov/health-information/diabetes/overview/preventing-problems.
+Accessed April 22, 2019.